magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 it’s all the same peace; it’s the same path, with the same methods.

-Therefore the Buddha didn’t discriminate between laymen and monks, he taught all people to practise in order to know the truth of the .
+Therefore the Buddha didn’t discriminate between laymen and monks, he taught all people to practise in order to know the truth of the *saṅkhārā*.
 When we know this truth, we let them go.
 If we know the truth there will be no more becoming or birth.
 How is there no more birth?
-There is no way for birth to take place because we fully know the truth of .
+There is no way for birth to take place because we fully know the truth of *saṅkhārā*.
 If we fully know the truth, then there is peace.
 Having or not having, it’s all the same.
 Gain and loss are one.
 The Buddha taught us to know this.
 This is peace; peace from happiness, unhappiness, gladness and sorrow.

 We must see that there is no reason to be born.
 Born in what way?
 Born into gladness: when we get something we like we are glad over it.
 If